 Home cooks tend to be a little scared of working with seafood, so shrimp dip might sound more intimidating than it is.
 But with our baking soda trick and foolproof poaching technique (or our sous vide one), it's easy to cook the shrimp perfectly.
 After that, all you have to do is chop the shrimp up and mix them with mayo, sour cream, and a variety of herbs and aromatics.

 If you love crab cakes but aren't exactly a purist about them (and if you don't love the care that goes into forming and flipping them), crab imperial may just be your jam.
 It's like a warm, creamy crab dip, seasoned heavily with Old Bay, lemon, and mustard and topped with buttery bread crumbs.
-Pop it in the oven until the bread crumbs are golden, give your guests some baguette toasts on the side, and be sure to grab a healthy spoonful for yourself before it all disappears.
+Pop it in the oven until the bread crumbs are golden, set out some baguette toasts on the side, and be sure to grab a healthy spoonful for yourself before it all disappears.

 Perhaps it's technically more of a spread than a dip, but as long as you've got crackers or toast on hand, what's the difference, really?
 Disregard the fancy name—rillettes, a sort of whipped confit made by slow-roasting meat in its own fat and then blending it, are as cheap and simple as they are delicious.
 To roast the pork, we like to pack it tightly into a casserole or Dutch oven, which means less added fat is needed.
 A stand mixer makes short work of whipping it all up at the end.
 Check out Daniel's salmon rillettes recipe, too!